RoadRach/DETechAssessment-RachelAng/README.md

 ### Assumptions Checklist:
 - [ ] AWS is the cloud service provider
 - [ ] Users are all based in Singapore
 - [ ] Image processing is meant by photoshop, filtering, or photo enhacement services
 - [ ] Kafka stream is an external entity and only interacts with the cloud environment is uploading images to the cloud environment
 - [ ] Code written by engineers are in Java
 - [ ] Asumming code written are in short segments, run time for each function does not exceed 10 minutes
-- [ ] Data produced for BI includes encrypted customer information, service survey response
+- [ ] Processed data for analytics production should be automated
-- [ ] Business intelligence would use data for financial and market research purposes
+- [ ] Business intelligence resource will be accessed by multiple analytical teams (Sales, Fiannce, Analytics)
+- [ ] SQL is the main language for BI
 - [ ] If system crashes, there has to be a backup ready
 - [ ] Service has to be available 24/7